unibo-dtm-se-2324-CompanyWindow/report/sections/11-selfevaluation/index.md

 nav_order: 12
 ---

+# Team-evaluation

+The team worked effectively and cohesively throughout the project.
+The group's composition proved to be optimal, thanks to the diverse skills and knowledge that each member brought to the table.
+This allowed us to cover a wide range of technical and organizational competencies.
+Despite the geographical distance and remote work setup, we managed to establish clear deadlines and meet them, demonstrating great flexibility.
+We successfully handled periods of heavy workload by pausing the project and then resuming it with renewed focus and effectiveness.
+Organization was a key strength: we divided tasks equitably and held weekly, or monthly as needed, update meetings.
+This approach ensured gradual progress and unanimous action, keeping everyone aligned on goals and the status of the work.

 # Self-evaluation

 **Gloria**

-This project allowed me to prove to myself that commitment and studying even highly technical topics is possible.
-I had initial difficulties learning how to use GitHub in Visual Studio Code and the terminal, but I was able to achieve a good result.
-This, combined with the constant support of the team, made the project's success possible.
-I believe my focus on maintaining clear timelines and assigned tasks helped to simplify the workflow, making it more efficient for everyone involved.
+The project offered a unique opportunity for me to prove to myself that commitment and studying even highly technical topics are possible.
+Initially, I encountered several difficulties, particularly in learning how to use GitHub with Visual Studio Code and the terminal.
+I invested time in understanding these tools, tackling each challenge as a chance for growth, which allowed me to achieve a good final result.
+I focused on maintaining clear timelines and assigned tasks, which I believe helped simplify the workflow and make it more efficient for everyone involved.
+As for my specific responsibilities, I was in charge of the sentiment analysis component, which was one of the three core parts of the project.
+This involved using generative AI to analyse and interpret the collected reviews.
+A direct experience with generative AI and its application in a practical context was a significant learning experience.
+Working in a group environment with diverse backgrounds also allowed me to learn from the different perspectives and strengths of my teammates.
+This synergy was essential in addressing coordination challenges and ensuring that the various components of the system integrated cohesively.
+Through this project, I was able to solidify my skills in managing the team and deepen my understanding of the fundamental IT skills and processes involved, contributing decisively to the achievement of our goals.

 **Giuseppe**